 PHYS 217: Energy Future: The Technical and Social Barriers to Large-Scale Sustainable Energy

 In addition to the approved policy elective courses above, select one-time special topics courses can also be used for the policy option.
 Courses are added as they come available below.

 JSIS 482/582 (Special Topics in Canada) and ENVIR 495 (Advanced Topics in Environmental Studies): Business in the Artic- Working with Law and Policy in Resource Development

-The NASA Space Grant Summer Undergraduate Research Program (SURP) application is now open!
-The SURP is a 9-week summer undergraduate research opportunity at the University of Washington for students studying science, technology, engineering, and math.
-The application due date is April 13, 2012 and the 9 week summer research student stipend is $4,000 for full-time or $2,000 for part-time work .
+The NASA Space Grant Summer Undergraduate Research Program (SURP) is a 9-week summer undergraduate research opportunity at the University of Washington for students studying science, technology, engineering, and math.
+The application and more information will be posted in January.
 For more details and to apply, please visit this link: http://www.waspacegrant.org/u-gradsum.html